openshift/microshift/docs/contributor/updateability.md

 #### `/var/lib/microshift/version`

-This file holds version of last MicroShift executable that opened and used the data.
+This file holds version of last MicroShift executable that opened and used the data together with the deployment and boot IDs of when that happened.
 If MicroShift fails to perform backup or version metadata management and decides to exit without attempting to start, the file will not be updated.